Do Large Language Models know what humans know?

-We presented the same False Belief Task stimuli to humans and GPT-3.
-In each passage, a character places an object in a Start location, and the object is moved to an End location.
-We manipulated the Knowledge State of the main character--- whether they know the object was moved (True Belief) or not (False Belief).
-We counterbalanced whether the First Mention and most Recent Mention of a location was the Start or End location.
+Our implementation of the False Belief Task involves written text passages in English.
+We generated novel False Belief Task stimuli, to ensure that they could not have appeared in GPT-3's training data, and presented the same stimuli to humans and GPT-3.
+In each passage, a character places an object in a Start location, and the object is subsequently moved to an End location.
+The key manipulation was the Knowledge State of the main character.
+In the False Belief condition, the character is not present when the object is moved, and is thus unlikely to know that it has changed location; in the True Belief condition, the character is present, and is thus more likely to know that it is in a new location.
+To control for other factors that might impact belief judgments, we orthogonally counterbalanced whether the First Mention and most Recent Mention of a location was the Start or End location; we also ensured that the start and end location were mentioned an equal number of times in each passage.
 Humans and the LLM then completed a cue sentence indicating the character's belief about the object location.
 This Knowledge Cue was either Explicit (``Sean thinks the book is in the \rule{0.5cm}{0.15mm}'') or Implicit (``Sean goes to get the book from the \rule{0.5cm}{0.15mm}'').
-The correct (Theory of Mind-consistent) completion is the End location on True Belief trials, and the Start location on False Belief trials.
-We measured whether participants responded with the Start or End location, and the relative probability that GPT-3 assigned to the Start location (the Log-Odds of Start vs. End).
+The correct completion (i.e., the one consistent with the beliefs of the character) was the End location on True Belief trials, and the Start location on False Belief trials.
+We measured whether participants responded with the Start or End location and the relative probability that GPT-3 assigned to the Start location (the Log-Odds of Start vs. End).

+We ask two key questions.
+First, are LLMs sensitive to false belief?
+That is, is GPT-3 sufficiently sensitive to information in a preceding sequence (describing a character's beliefs) that it assigns a higher probability to subsequent sequences which describe behavior consistent with those beliefs versus subsequent sequences describing inconsistent behavior?
+If so, then biological and artificial agents could in principle develop behavior consistent with sensitivity to false beliefs from input-driven mechanisms alone, such as exposure to language \citep{devilliers_2014_RoleLanguageTheory}.
+Notably, this empirical result could be used either to support claims that LLMs implicitly represent the belief states of others---as success at the False Belief Task is often interpreted for infants and non-human animals \citep{krupenye_2019_TheoryMindAnimals}---or as evidence that the False Belief Task is not a valid measure of mentalizing ability; this issue is explored in greater detail in the Discussion.